-You can sort photos in a gallery in two ways:
+You can sort photos in a gallery in a few different ways:

 For each of the options, you can select to sort ascending or descending.

 To sort photos in a Gallery, click the three dots under the "Upload Photos" button while editing the Gallery, and choose "Sort Photos".